JowhJy/footprint/README.md

     * Block broken by player (default: on).
 Example: to prevent players from quickly grabbing a resource from the same chunk multiple times.
     * Entity hurt (default: off, because entities get hurt naturally quite often)
     * Item picked up by player (default: on)
     * Item dropped by player (default: on).
+This also saves the 8 chunks around the chunk where the drop happened.
 Example: to avoid loss of items dropped while flying over new terrain.
 * Footprint does NOT delete chunks that have already been saved, so it will never decrease your world size.
 Use tools like [MCA Selector](https://github.com/Querz/mcaselector/) to prune old chunks.